LEARNAcademy/syllabus/ruby/intro.md

 ### Other Datatypes

 - Nil - the datatype that is equal to nothing else
-- Symbol - the unique key in a key:value pair
+- Symbol - the unique identifier in a key:value pair

 ### Variables